KiritoMA/CustomerTools-VBA/README.md

 Database Generator is an Excel file with VBA , which is used to generate Product Database(`Ecoreal iPM_DB`) automatically.

 ### Product Database
-> When All the manual operation is done, this file will create a new sheet named by the

 All kinds of products has their corresponding parameters.
 And generally the same series of products has same parameters, but the value of each parameter of the Products belong to a serie is different.